 “There is nothing wrong with her, is there?”

 Whenever I start a coaching engagement and do a round of stakeholder interviews, there is almost always someone who asks me this question about the person I am coaching.
-Involving the stakeholders is an essential part of my coaching, both for alliance coaching and executive coaching.
+Involving the stakeholders is an essential part of my coaching.

 Why would you involve the stakeholders when it is about the leader who is being coached?